 - Who in turn also link in their versions of the posts and on their products As seen on Indie+Design.

-- Users then go back to Indie+Design where BOOM! it starts all over again.
+- Users then go back to Indie+Design where BOOM like a wave crashing on the shore, it starts all over again.

 How do I join Indie+Design?

 Want to review, write or be interviewed by Indie+Design?
 Go to our Contact page and tell us a bit about yourself and what you can add to our project.
 Also give us a link to your blog, Instagram or product page.
 Indie+Design is currently staffed with a group of incredibly creative, crazy volunteers.
 Yes, that’s right.
 We are paying for this ourselves.
 So when you quote us your rates, be kind.